-WHEREAS, on June 16, 2019, Change Order No. 3B was executed in the amount of \$17,171,211.00 as the second partial request from the Design/Builder of the approved Change Order No. 3 for the costs of design and construction of the recommendations by the Urban Land Institute's Resiliency Effort Accelerator and Design Criteria Enhancements, such as emergency generator sets, street end enhancements, additional pumps, additional street improvements, increasing the cost agreement to \$50,691,239.47, including a 10% Contingency; and
+WHEREAS, on June 16, 2019, Change Order No. 3B was executed in the amount of \$6,213,895.00 as the second partial request from the Design/Builder for the costs incurred in support of the Urban Land Institute's Resiliency Effort Accelerator and Design Criteria Enhancements, increasing the cost agreement to \$20,845,102.85, including a 10% Contingency; and

-WHEREAS, on September 17, 2019, Change Order No. 4 was executed in the amount of \$327,093.00 to account for the 10% contingency for the above-ground improvements, which were previously added to the Agreement as Change Order No. 2, increasing the cost of the agreement to \$51,018,332.67; and
+WHEREAS, on September 17.
+2019, Change Order No. 4 was executed in the amount of \$146,836.00 to account for the 10% contingency for the above-ground improvements, which were previously added to the Agreement as Change Order No. 2, increasing the cost agreement to \$20,991,938.85; and

-WHEREAS, the purpose of the West Avenue Project is to address flooding conditions and upgrade aging infrastructure, and the purpose of the Resilience Accelerator was to test and evaluate elements of the West Avenue Project to come to a compromise with modifications that enhance the project's resiliency and builds community consensus, while remaining fiscally responsible; and and a half of rainfall runoff; Therefore, involving additional design and construction effort, beyond what was identified in the Design Criteria Package (DCP); and
+WHEREAS, the purpose of the West Avenue Project is to address flooding conditions and upgrade aging infrastructure, and the purpose of the Resilience Accelerator was to test and evaluate elements of the West Avenue Project to come to a compromise with modifications that enhance the Project's resiliency and builds community consensus, while remaining fiscally responsible; and

-WHEREAS, one of the requirements to obtain a permit from the Miami-Dade County Regulatory and Economic Resources Department (DRER), to discharge stormwater into the bay (Class II permit), is the inclusion of sufficient water treatment capacity, and the project team has held multiple discussions and meetings with DRER to discuss project approach and proposed water quality treatment components; and
+WHEREAS, one of the requirements to obtain a permit from the Miami-Dade County Regulatory and Economic Resources Department (DRER), in order to discharge stormwater into the bay (Class II permit), is the inclusion of sufficient water treatment capacity, and the Project team has held multiple discussions and meetings with DRER to discuss project approach and proposed water quality treatment components; and

-WHEREAS, DRER has emphasized that although Projects were previously permitted using mechanical treatment, future projects would not be permitted without retaining the first inch
+WHEREAS, DRER has emphasized that although Projects were previously permitted using mechanical treatment, future projects would not be permitted without retaining the first inch and a half of rainfall runoff and therefore, involving additional design and construction efforts, beyond what was identified in the Design Criteria Package (DCP); and

-WHEREAS, the Design/Builder submitted a proposal (Attachment A) for the design of additional quality treatment in the amount of \$1,042,761 for the north section, and once the design is completed and approved by DRER, the Design/Builder will determine the additional construction costs and time impacts associated with the additional water quality components; and
+WHEREAS, Ric-Man submitted a proposal (Attachment A) for the design of additional quality treatment in the amount of \$581,195 for the section south of 14 Street, and once the design is completed and approved by DRER, the Design/Builder will determine the additional construction costs and time impacts associated with the additional water quality components; and